Shelter dog in Tyler gives birth to 20 puppies in emergency C-section

 TYLER, Texas (KETK) – A Tyler dog named Luna is recovering in foster care after giving birth to 20 puppies in an emergency C-section.

+Smith County Animal Control picked up the pregnant Luna, a heeler/lab mix, on a county road in Winona on July 12 and awaited the arrival of her puppies.

+Her labor started at 7:30 a.m., but, according to a press release from Smith County, did not progress well.

-According to volunteer Lynn Marsh Harty, Luna was transferred to Kingdom Vet Clinic because Smith County didn’t have the funds for an on-call veterinarian.
+According to volunteer Lynn Marsh Harty, Luna was transferred to Kingdom Vet Clinic and the care of Dr. Roy Wilmeth because Smith County didn’t have the funds for an on-call veterinarian.

 A dead puppy was removed from Luna’s birth canal and she then proceeded to give birth to two puppies on her own.
 However, she stopped after that.